idayatov/EXA2/M2/qualities.md

 ---

+## Performance — First day of semester: traffic spikes to 5,000 concurrent students accessing “Timetable Viewer” (Adriana González Nieves)

+**Source of Stimulus:** Student

+**Stimulus:**
+5,000 concurrent users attempt to view their timetables simultaneously at 9:00 AM on the first day of the semester.

+**Artifact:**
+- `universitySchedulingSystem.timetableViewer`
+- `universitySchedulingSystem.loadBalancer` (new)
+- backend services (`courseInfoContainer`, `teacherInfoContainer`)

+**Environment:** Production, peak load, high concurrency.

+**Response:**
+The `loadBalancer` intercepts the massive influx of requests from the `timetableViewer` (UI) and distributes them across multiple backend service instances using a round-robin strategy.
+This prevents any single service instance from becoming a bottleneck and crashing.

+**Measure:** Average page load time remains under 2 seconds with 0% error rate (no timeouts)

+---

-## Availability — Database hardware failure during critical schedule modification period (Scenario 2)
+## Availability — Database hardware failure during critical schedule modification period (Adriana González Nieves)

 **Source of Stimulus:** Database infrastructure (hardware failure)